The Ultimate "The Legend of Zelda: Breath of the Wild" Beginner's Guide!

 One great thing about the inventory in Breath of the Wild is that it's unlimited for materials; you don't get capped off on how many pages of ingredients that you can carry.
 So hoard away: collect every mushroom, herb and plant you see.
 And hunt lots of animals!

 You can kill animals using your regular weapons, but it can be hard to sneak up on them as they're all quite skittish.
 I prefer to use my bow and arrow to hunt.
-You'll learn that different animals yield different kinds and grades of meat.
+You'll learn that different animals yield different meat with varying levels of quality.
 Hunting is probably one of my favourite things to do in the game!

 Cooking Gives You Special Effects